AdaCore/gnatstudio/docs/users_guide/editing.rst

   that, you can instead paste the text that was previously copied to the clipboard.

-  For example, if you use :menuselection:`Edit --> Copy` to copy the text "First", then copy the text "Second", you can select :menuselection:`Edit --> Paste` to insert "Second" at the current cursor position.
+  For example, if you use :menuselection:`Edit --> Copy` to copy the text "First", then copy the text "Second", select :menuselection:`Edit --> Paste` to insert "Second" at the current cursor position.
 If you then select :menuselection:`Edit --> Paste Previous`, "Second" will be replaced by "First".

   Selecting this menu several times replaces the text previously pasted by the previous one in the list saved in the clipboard.
 When